 Impact 100 has always been about making a difference – both for the nonprofits to whom they offer grants, and among the Indianapolis community at large.
-Since 2013 Impact 100 has been making a difference in shaping the philanthropic perspectives of young women through its scholarship program, which covers the cost of membership for promising young philanthropists.
+Since 2013 Impact 100 has been making a difference in shaping the philanthropic perspectives of women through its scholarship program, which covers the cost of membership for promising philanthropists.

 The scholarship process started with an invitation to one student from the Indiana University Lilly Family School of Philanthropy to participate in the Impact 100 granting process, with her membership paid by a generous Impact 100 member.
 It was immediately apparent that these scholarship members were a benefit to the Focus Area Committees (FACs) they joined